archivory/archivory.github.io/pages/mchc-workday.md

 ---

 <div class="cell large-10">
-<h3>MCHC Workday: Photos & Videos</h3>
+<h3>Monroe County History Center Workday: Photos & Videos</h3>
-<p>Below are photos and videos from the MCHC workday.
-Click on any image or video to view it in full size.</p>
+<p>We were privileged to work with the team at the Monroe County History Center to perform ZooMS testing on a number of items, including an old lace kit and an organ from the 1800s!
+The pictures below show team members using tiny sticks, much like matches, to collect surface residues from the items.
+We then send these samples to our partners at labs across the country to analyze the results. </p>
 </div>

 <div class="grid-x grid-margin-x grid-margin-y">